UNLV Runnin' Rebels basketball: Thomas and Mack Center (since 1983)

 The Thomas & Mack Center is an 18,000 seat multipurpose arena on the southwest corner of the UNLV campus.
 The arena, which opened in 1983, is named after prominent Nevada bankers E. Parry Thomas and Jerome Mack, who donated the original fund for the feasibility and land studies.
 During a game against in–state rival, Nevada, in November 2005, the court at the Thomas & Mack Center was renamed in honor of former head coach Jerry Tarkanian, who posted a 509–105 record in his 19 seasons, including leading UNLV to 11 conference championships, 12 NCAA tournament berths, and a national title in 1990.

 Banners hang in the arena rafters all around the arena that honor former Runnin' Rebel greats (including Greg Anthony, Stacey Augmon and Larry Johnson), regular season and conference tournament championships, appearances in NCAA and NIT tournaments, advancements to the NCAA's Sweet Sixteen, Elite Eight and Final Fours, and a prominent banner representing the 1990 National Championship team.

-T-Mobile Arena (since 2016)
+T-Mobile Arena (2016–2021)

 T-Mobile Arena is a multipurpose arena on the Las Vegas Strip that opened in 2016.
-While the Thomas & Mack Center remains the Runnin' Rebels' primary home arena, they occasionally play at the 18,000-seat T-Mobile Arena.
+While the Thomas & Mack Center remains the Runnin' Rebels' primary home arena, they occasionally played at the 18,000-seat T-Mobile Arena.
 One game against Duke was played in December 2016 and two games were played in November 2017, against Rice and Utah.
 In December 2018, UNLV defeated BYU 92–90 in overtime on a buzzer beater.
-They are 3–1 all time at the arena.
-They played no games at the Arena during the 2019–20 season.
+Their last games at the arena were in November 2021, when they lost to both No.4 Michigan and Wichita State.
+The school now plays once a year at Lee's Family Forum.